-Cuomo rips ‘cancel culture’ in 1st speech after resignation
+Cuomo rips ‘cancel culture,’ hints at political comeback

-NEW YORK (AP) — In his first public speech since resigning over multiple sexual harassment allegations last year, former New York Gov. Andrew Cuomo on Sunday assailed the “cancel culture” he said was behind politically motivated efforts to remove him and hinted at a future role in public life.
+NEW YORK (AP) — Just six months after he resigned from office in disgrace over sexual harassment allegations, former New York Gov. Andrew Cuomo appeared to be hinting at a political comeback in remarks at a Brooklyn church on Sunday.

+The Democrat made a campaign-like stop at a Brooklyn church Sunday, delivering a speech in which he condemned “cancel culture.”
+The public appearance, his first since leaving office, came after Cuomo’s campaign launched a digital and television advertising campaign pushing a similar message: He was driven from office unfairly.

-Appearing at God’s Battalion of Prayer church in Brooklyn on Sunday morning, Cuomo quoted the Bible several times as he described his travails then went on the offensive to attack the “political sharks” in Albany who, he said, “smelled blood” and exploited the situation for political gain.
+Cuomo quoted the Bible several times as he described his travails then went on the offensive to attack the “political sharks” in Albany who, he said, “smelled blood” and exploited the situation for political gain.

 “The actions against me were prosecutorial misconduct,” Cuomo said, repeating a theme he has pushed from the outset.
 “They used cancel culture to effectively overturn an election.”